marmer/hamcrest-matcher-generator/README.md

 This project uses semantic versioning.
 See https://semver.org/

+### 5.0.0

+* Codebase migrated to Java 11 and Kotlin 1.5
+* Unnecessary MatcherConfigurations removed
+* Useless BasedOn Annotation removed

 ### 4.2.5

 * Inheritance changes reverted because it looks like an error in hamcrest.
 Workaround is to cast the first element within a list in "contains" to "Matcher" without any generic information

 ### 4.2.4

 * Inheritance changes reverted because it looks like an error in hamcrest.
 Workaround is to cast the first element within a list in "contains" to "Matcher" without any generic information

 ### 4.2.3